SteveMacenski/slam_toolbox/README.md

 `stack_size_to_use` - The number of bytes to reset the stack size to, to enable serialization/deserialization of files.
 A liberal default is 40000000, but less is fine.

-`minimum_travel_distance` - Minimum distance of travel before processing a new scan into the map
+`minimum_travel_distance` - Minimum distance of travel before processing a new scan into the map, or adding a scan to the queue for processing in sync or localization modes.

-`minimum_travel_heading` - Minimum changing in heading before processing a new scan into the map

-`enable_continuous_matching` - Perform scan matching to update the transform and pose even when the minimum travel distance or heading have not been reached for adding the scan into the map

 ## Matcher Params

 `use_scan_matching` - whether to use scan matching to refine odometric pose (uh, why would you not?)

 `use_scan_barycenter` - Whether to use the barycenter or scan pose

+`minimum_travel_heading` - Minimum changing in heading before processing a new scan into the map

+`enable_continuous_matching` - Perform scan matching to update the transform and pose even when the minimum travel distance or heading have not been reached for adding the scan into the map

 `scan_buffer_size` - The number of scans to buffer into a chain, also used as the number of scans in the circular buffer of localization mode